It’s ‘Udderly Amazing!’ that a family can be lifted out of poverty in a matter of weeks, just by owning the right kind of cow!

 And it’s not just the families who are benefitting from this regular income and increased nutrition; the environment benefits too!
 Keeping the cows in pens is giving the land a chance to heal from decades of overgrazing by the traditional cattle.
 In addition the manure of the Frieisians can easily be collected as it’s contained within their pens and so is being used to increase the yields of the crops.
 So these Friesian cows really do have an ‘udderly amazing’ effect!

-With such extreme poverty, most families aren’t in a position to buy these cows which could transform their lives.
-So Hope for Tomorrow Global has been helping to purchase and import cows.
+With such extreme poverty, most families aren’t in a position to buy these cows which could transform their lives so Hope for Tomorrow Global has been helping to purchase and import cows.
 Each family receives a cow – usually in calf so they get ‘two for the price of one!’ – and then agrees to repay the cost from their profits over several years, at a rate they can afford and with no interest on the loan.
-As the loans are repaid, these funds are used to purchase further cows, allowing more families to benefit.
+As the loans are repaid, these funds are used to purchase further cows, allowing more families to benefit and so it goes on!